-Because clearly one tornado is not enough, this film decides to go for an endless barrage of them in grey vision for better and worse – this part documentary part blockbuster movie is entertaining, mindless and has a split personality.
+Because clearly, one tornado is not enough!
+Into The Storm decides to go for an endless barrage of them in grey-vision for better and worse – this part documentary part blockbuster movie is entertaining, mindless and is a disaster movie oddity with a split personality.

 The Disasters Faced

 Tornadoes, plastic cows, low YouTube hits, car crashes, drowning, fire, windy things and death from above.

 Into The Storm is a film that is very much in two camps at the same time.
 It kicks off almost like a direct to camera documentary as the storm chasing team take their massive new tank on the road.
 Their aim is to hunker down in the path of a tornado so they can see the eye of the storm to study it.
 The camerawork is a bit wobbly and amateur, the acting cheesy in places when they are talking to the camera and so on – it’s like a fly on the wall documentary.
 Then as that’s going on, you also get the “not for airing” parts where things are more dramatic and less cock wavey.
 Alongside this, school graduation in the town of Silverton is taking place and a teacher has asked his son to film it.
 So this too brings in a pro-Cloverfield like approach here.

 When the storm kicks off the tanker team realise the tornado is heading right for the school forcing the school to evacuate and hope for the best.
 During the evacuation teacher, Gary notices his son Donnie isn’t at school at all and finds out through his other son Trey that he has actually bunked off to help his girlfriend in waiting Kaitlyn finish a school project in an old paper mill.
 Guess where the tornado is heading?

 The school characters bump into our science and film crew and combine but have differing views on what to do.
 Leader and financer Pete is all about the footage and science whereas Allison would rather help the school.
 She, in turn, feels indebted to Gary after he saves her from near death.